Ros Foundation - Funder Overview

 Given the limited public information available about the foundation's specific preferences and grant review criteria, the following factors appear important based on the foundation's grantmaking patterns:

-Modest requests: With a median grant of $10,000 and most grants falling in the $5,000-$54,000 range, organizations should request amounts appropriate to the foundation's typical giving patterns.
+Modest requests: With a median grant of $10,000 and most grants falling in the $5,000-$54,000 range, organisations should request amounts appropriate to the foundation's typical giving patterns.
 Requests above $150,000 appear to be rare.

 Clear charitable purpose: Since the foundation requests letters stating charitable purpose rather than extensive proposals, applications should clearly and concisely articulate the charitable need and how grant funds would be used.